Muscogee love poem

 → Poem the mirror ←

-The creek language (mvskoke, muscogee, muskogee) is a muskogean language spoken by the Creeks (in Oklahoma) and the Seminoles (in Florida).
+The Creek language (Muscogee, Muskogee, Mvskoke, Maskoke), is an eastern muskogean language, spoken by the Creeks (in Oklahoma) and the Seminoles (in Florida).
 This language remains spoken by at most 5000 people.
 The different movements of the muskogée groups, mingling with different other populations, created different variants of their language ... let us quote the seminole and the hitchiti-mikasuki.

 The Creeks are a confederation of North American Indians.
 In the past they hunted bear and bison, and cultivated beans, corn and squash in Alabama and Georgia.
 They worked out in 1858 a constitution from which a tribal government was born.
 But in 1898, this tribal government was dissolved by the government of the United States.